 I’m not kidding you guys!
 These Mason Tops have completely changed my fermenting game!
 Less mess.
 Less worry.
 Less Time.
 BETTER FERMENTS!
 I’m never going back to my hokey old way of fermenting.

 So how do Mason Tops work?
 Well, it’s really very easy.

-Once you have your clean wide mouth canning jars packed with your desired recipe you add a Pickle Pebble.
+Once you have your clean wide-mouth canning jars packed with your desired recipe, you add a Pickle Pebble.
 Pickle Pebbles are thick round glass weights that help keep your ferment submerged.
-Then you add the Pickle Pipe; a soft silicone lid that has a small vent that opens when enough pressure has built up in the jar.
-Lastly you screw down a traditional jar band and a leave your jar out at room temperature to let nature take its course!
+Then you add the Pickle Pipe, a soft silicone lid that has a small vent that opens when enough pressure has built up in the jar.
+Lastly you screw down a traditional jar band and leave your jar out at room temperature to let nature take its course!

 Buy both the Pickle Pebbles and Pickle Pipes together and save!

-Without further ado, here is Shannon Stonger’s original recipe from the new book Traditionally Fermented Foods by Shannon Stonger, Page Street Publishing Co.
-2017
+Without further ado, here is Shannon Stonger’s original recipe from her new book Traditionally Fermented Foods.

 Pizza Green Beans